apollographql/docs/src/content/basics/resources/graphql-glossary.md

 ## Operation signature

-Representation of a GraphQL operation(query, mutation, or subscription).
-These operations can be directly executable or normalized to a more simplified form.
-Normalization transforms an operation deterministically to reduce the number of possible forms it could take.
-For example, many normalization algorithms sort the fields of the operation to remove field order from the possible representations of an operation.
+The normalized representation of a particular GraphQL operation (query, mutation, or subscription).
+Normalizing an operation transforms it deterministically to reduce the number of possible forms it could take.
+For example, many normalization algorithms sort an operation's fields alphabetically.

 Other normalization algorithms replace in-line variables(literals) with empty, null, or zero values, sort fragments, remove whitespace, or remove aliases.

-The following example shows the [default signature algorithm for performance monitoring](/graphos/performance/#operation-signatures).
-The first signature is before and the second is after normalization, which hides literal, sorts fields, removes aliases, and removes whitespace:
+The following example shows the [default signature algorithm for GraphOS metrics reporting](/graphos/performance/#operation-signatures).

+Here's an operation definition _before_ normalization:

 ```
 query getHuman {